-It’s the morning after Kickstarter has announced a partnership with Kodak for a new program giving filmmakers access to free 35mm or 16mm film for their projects, and Dan Schoenbrun, Liz Cook and George Schmalz’s inboxes are full.
+It’s the morning after Kickstarter has announced a partnership with Kodak for a new program giving filmmakers access to free 35mm or 16mm film for their projects, and Jane Schoenbrun, Liz Cook and George Schmalz’s inboxes are full.

 “It’s really incredible.
 We are getting e-mails from people all over the world,” marvels Cook, Kickstarter’s film outreach lead for documentaries.

 “I did not expect it to explode as it has in the past 20 hours,” concurs Schmalz, the company’s film outreach lead for genre and restorations.
 “I’m excited to see where it goes.”